 Lessons: Within lessons, most first aid can be dealt with by the teaching assistant in the room.
 When a teaching assistant is not present, and first aid treatment is necessary, the pupil will be treated by the class teacher, or another nearby teaching assistant.
-In the case of an emergency, help can be summoned by sending a Bat card to the office.
-This will alert the need for a First Aider to attend.
+In the case of an emergency, help can be summoned by using the walkie-talkie and the word 'Nightingale' and location.
+This will alert the office to the need required, who will summon help.